programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 Here is the code to print out every `key-value` pair within the *ss* variable:

 ```
-# Here we sort and print the dictionary key-value pairs for the user to view in the terminal
+# Here we loop through the keys contained in scores (pos, neu, neg, and compound scores) and print the key-value pairs on the screen
 for key in sorted(scores):
         print('{0}: {1}, '.format(key, scores[key]), end='')
 ```